pipkek1337/xAI-Flask-Interface/README.md

 # xAI-Flask-Interface
-A simple Flask GUI to send requests to xAI and receive them.
+A simple Flask GUI to send requests to xAI and receive responses.

 # Instructions for .env